iSCInc/api-gateway/README.md

  dependencies for travis.

  If you are working on OS X consider using [openresty](http://openresty.org) for nginx.
 It comes configured to work with the api-gateway.
+See `scripts/install-openresty.sh`

  If you need to add additional nginx modules to openresty you might find it helpful to install openresty with homebrew.
 If you go this route you can add